Monthly Archives: July 2012

 Diabetic Chocolate Shake

 This smoothie is delicious!
 Add ice to make it more like a shake.
-If you really want to make it shake-like, add a scoop of So Delicious Diary-Free Chocolate Coconut Ice Cream.
+If you really want to make it shake-like, add a scoop of So Delicious Dairy-Free Chocolate Coconut Ice Cream.
 (It’s to die for!
 That’s not an affiliate link … I just love their products!)
 Be aware that adding the coconut ice cream will increase the carbohydrate content of this shake.

 1/2 cup organic cacao powder or organic cocoa